varsharathore16/varsharathore16/README.md

-- 👋 Hi, I’m @varsharathore16
+- 👋 Hi, I’m @varsharathore16!
-- 👀 I’m interested in various projects.
+- 👀 I’m interested in Cloud Computing and Database Management.
-- 🌱 I’m currently learning C++ Essentials and Circuits at UConn
+- 🌱 I’m currently an undergraduate student at UConn, majoring in Computer Science & Engineering with a minor in Mathematics.
-- 💞️ I’m looking to collaborate on projects of various topics.
-- 📫 How to reach me: varsha.rathore611@gmail.com

 <!---
 varsharathore16/varsharathore16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.